 We hope that the Privacy Notice has been helpful in setting out the way we handle your personal data and your rights to control it.
-Should you have any questions / or would like further information, please visit the websites below and / or contact either our Caldicott Guardian / Data Protection Officer / Practice Manager at the following contact details:
+Should you have any questions / or would like further information, please visit the websites below and / or contact either our Caldicott Guardian / Data Protection Officer / Practice Manager.

-Email us at: sthccg.hallstreetsurgery@nhs.net
+Email us at: cmicb-sth.hallstreetsurgery@nhs.nhs

-Or write to us at: Hall Street Medical Centre, 28 - 30 Hall Street, St Helens.
-WA10 1DW
+Or write to us at: Hall Street Medical Centre 28-30 Hall Street St Helens WA10 1DW